SkylineCommunications/dataminer-docs/develop/CICD/Platform_Independent_CICD.md

 - [Skyline.DataMiner.CICD.FileSystem](https://www.nuget.org/packages/Skyline.DataMiner.CICD.FileSystem#readme-body-tab)

-Recommended to use this instead of System.IO for all tool/stage development in c#.
-This supports *long paths* in windows and also allows you to manipulate windows style paths while on a linux system and the other way around.
-It also handles some authentication issues you may encounter with System.IO when running in GitHub.
+Recommended to use this instead of System.IO for all tool/stage development in C#.
+This supports *long paths* in windows and also allows you to manipulate windows style paths while on a Linux system and the other way around.
+It also handles some authentication issues you may encounter with System.IO when running on GitHub.

 - Skyline.DataMiner.CICD.Parsers
     - [Skyline.DataMiner.CICD.Parsers.Automation](https://www.nuget.org/packages/Skyline.DataMiner.CICD.Parsers.Automation#readme-body-tab)